For Opioid Users, Pandemic Means New Dangers, But Also New Treatment Options

 People in Ed's situation are exactly who Rosalind Pichardo wants to help.
 Before the pandemic, Pichardo would hit the streets of her neighborhood, Kensington, which has the highest drug overdose rate in Philadelphia.
 She'd head out with a bag full of snack bars, cookies and Narcan, the opioid overdose reversal drug.

 She'd hand Narcan out to people using drugs, and people selling drugs — anyone who wanted it.
 Pichardo started her own organization, Operation Save our City, which initially set out to work with survivors of gun violence in the neighborhood.
-When she realized that overdoses were killing people too, she began getting more involved with the harm reduction movement, and started handing out Narcan through the city's syringe exchange.
+When she realized that overdoses were killing people too, she began getting more involved with the harm reduction movement and started handing out Narcan through the city's syringe exchange.

-When Pennsylvania's stay at home order went into effect, Pichardo and others worried that more people might start using drugs alone, and that fewer first responders would be patrolling the streets, nearby and able to revive them if they overdosed.
+When Pennsylvania's stay-at-home order went into effect, Pichardo and others worried that more people might start using drugs alone, and that fewer first responders would be patrolling the streets, nearby and able to revive them if they overdosed.

 So, Pichardo and other harm reduction activists gave out even more Narcan.
 A representative for Prevention Point Philadelphia, the nation's largest syringe exchange, says that during the first month of the city's stay-at-home order, they handed out almost twice as much Narcan as usual.